 Play is an integral part of the Foundation Stage curriculum, decreasing in importance as the children progress through the infants.
 The curriculum is based on the National Literacy and Numeracy Strategies, the National Curriculum and is enhanced by LEA and school priorities.

 Reading starts in the Foundation Stage through games and book sharing packs sent home.
-Home readers then come from the bookbands and regular guided reads in school promote essential learning.
+Home readers then come from the reading stages and regular guided reads in school promote essential learning.
 We follow the phonics programme ‘Letters and Sounds’ which is integrated into daily literacy lessons.

 Classes are of mixed ability and pupil groupings are flexible dependant upon the task.
 Children will sometimes work independently, in mixed ability or ability groups or as a whole class.
 A variety of teaching approaches and strategies are used.